Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 ## Purpose

-This document describes how to find a Locator when designing a Frontend Test.
-Locators is meant to uniquely find an element on a webpage, allowing you to perform actions on it.
+This document describes how to find a [Locator](../../../mta/frontend-glossary#locator) when designing a [Frontend Test](../../../mta/frontend-test).

 When designing a Frontend test, defining the right Locator(s) is not always simple.
 For background information about this challenge, consult the [Knowledge base docs](../../knowledge-base/frontend-testing-for-mendix-devs#locator-challenges).

 Make sure to first [prepare your Mendix model](../configure-mta/prepare-mendix-project), and [host a Playwright Browser](../../installation/install-playwright-browser).

-## Locators for Platform supported Mendix Widgets
+## Supported Widgets

 To see an up-to-date list of Mendix Platform supported Widgets: https://marketplace.mendix.com/link/supporttype/Platform

-Locating Mendix Widgets is made as simple as possible by Menditect.
-For Locating Mendix Widgets, use the microflows and entities from the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit).
+Locating a Widget is made as simple as possible by Menditect: use the microflows and entities from the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit).
+It is possible to create the Teststeps manually, but it is easier to use the MTA build-in [feature](../../../mta/frontend-test#generate-teststeps) that generates the Teststeps for you.

 ### 1. Determine Widget Name